mahendraVamshi/riscv-application-profiler/source/adding_plugins.rst

 Your plugin should accept the following inputs:

 - ``master_inst_list``: A list of all instructions in the program, represented as a list of ``Instruction`` objects.
-- ``op_dict``: A dictionary containing all operations in the program.
+- ``ops_dict``: A dictionary containing all operations in the program.
 Keys represent operation names, and values are operation objects.
+- ``extension_used``: A boolean value indicating whether the program uses an extension.
+This is used to determine whether to include extension-specific operations in the analysis.

 Any custom inputs must be defined in the configuration YAML file.
 These will be treated as keyword args to the function.